August 2007 lunar eclipse

-A total lunar eclipse occurred on 28 August 2007, lasting just over 90 minutes.
-The Moon entered the Earth's penumbra at 7:53:40 UTC.
-The first partial phase began in earnest at 8:51:16 UTC when the Moon entered the Earth's umbra.
-It exited the penumbra at 13:20:57 UTC.
+A total lunar eclipse occurred at the Moon’s ascending node of orbit on Tuesday, August 28, 2007, with an umbral magnitude of 1.4777.
+It was a central lunar eclipse, in which part of the Moon passed through the center of the Earth's shadow.
+A lunar eclipse occurs when the Moon moves into the Earth's shadow, causing the Moon to be darkened.
+A total lunar eclipse occurs when the Moon's near side entirely passes into the Earth's umbral shadow.
+Unlike a solar eclipse, which can only be viewed from a relatively small area of the world, a lunar eclipse may be viewed from anywhere on the night side of Earth.
+A total lunar eclipse can last up to nearly two hours, while a total solar eclipse lasts only a few minutes at any given place, because the Moon's shadow is smaller.
+Occurring about 2.4 days before perigee (on August 30, 2007, at 20:10 UTC), the Moon's apparent diameter was larger.

-It is a relatively rare central eclipse where the moon passes in front of the center of the Earth's shadow.
-It was the last central lunar eclipse of Saros series 128 as well as the "longest and deepest lunar eclipse to be seen in 7 years".
-In the total lunar eclipse of 16 July 2000 the moon passed within two arc minutes of the center of the Earth's shadow.
+This was the most recent central lunar eclipse of Saros series 128 as well as the "longest and deepest lunar eclipse to be seen in 7 years".
+In the total lunar eclipse of July 16, 2000 the moon passed within two arc minutes of the center of the Earth's shadow.
 In comparison, this still very deep eclipse was off-center by over 12 minutes of arc.
-The next total lunar eclipse of a longer duration was on 15 June 2011.
+The next total lunar eclipse of a longer duration was on June 15, 2011.

-The lunar eclipse was the second one in 2007.
-The first one occurred on 3 March 2007.

-Viewing
+Visibility

-Viewing from Oceania is favoured for the eclipse, because at the moment of greatest eclipse (10:37:22 UTC), the Moon was at the zenith of French Polynesia.
+Viewing from Oceania was favored for the eclipse, because at the moment of greatest eclipse (10:37:22 UTC), the Moon was at the zenith of French Polynesia.
 The Pacific regions of Canada and the continental United States (including all of Alaska) witnessed the whole event, along with most of eastern Australia, New Zealand and all the Pacific Island regions (except New Guinea), and the tip of the Chukchi Peninsula that includes the town of Uelen, Russia.
 The majority of the Americas observed an abbreviated eclipse, with moonset occurring at some time during the eclipse.
 Siberia, far eastern Russia, eastern South Asia, China, the rest of eastern and southeastern Asia, New Guinea, and the rest of Australia missed out on the beginning of the eclipse, because the eclipse occurred at or close to moonrise in those regions.

 Luzon (except Visayas and Mindanao) in the Philippines, particularly Metro Manila, missed the rare eclipse entirely, due to clouds in the area due to the rainy season, which saddened many eclipse watchers in the area, but the eclipse was sighted by other amateur astronomers in other parts of the country as the lunar eclipse seen in clear skies.
 The eclipse was also missed in New Guinea, especially Port Moresby because of clouds.
 Greenland, Europe (including western Russia), Africa, western Asia, western Central Asia, and western South Asia missed the eclipse completely.